Kiransteward/Universal-Portfolio/README.md

 # Universal-Portfolios
 This repository has 3 files.
-* First point
+1. Log Optimal Portfolio for dirichlet random stock data.
-Log Optimal Portfolio for dirichlet random stock data.
+2. Universal Portfolio.
+The code is run on random stock data as well as real stock data
-* Second point
+3. Universal Policies